aimms/documentation/webui/library.rst

 .. aimms:procedure:: RequestFileUpload(onDone)

-  This procedure can be used to upload a file programmatically to the AIMMS application.
+  This procedure can be used to upload a file programmatically from your local computer to the AIMMS application (running on a PRO server).
 When running this procedure a dialog is opened in which the user may choose the file to be uploaded.

   The input argument ``onDone`` is an element parameter with the range the predeclared set :any:`AllProcedures`.
 The actual procedure argument used when calling ``webui::RequestFileUpload`` is a callback procedure defined by the app developer (for example, "HandleUpload"), which is invoked immediately after the upload has been completed.